 If you’ve wanted the content of the Essential Stitch Guides but were hesitant to collect each individual book, now you can have them all in one more affordable package – and that’s pretty neat!
 Plus, it leaves more room on your bookshelf for other great needlework books!

 However, if you’re looking for a book that you can easily tote around to help you out as you explore various techniques, I’d probably stick with the individual stitch guides, as this thing is hefty, hefty, hefty!

 Where to Find It

 You can find the RSN Book of Embroidery available through the following:

 Here’s a direct link to the RSN Book of Embroidery on Amazon, if you want to see the full listing.

-Needle ‘n Thread uses affiliate links, which means that Needle ‘n Thread receives a small commission when you purchase through those links, without any extra cost to you.
+Needle ‘n Thread uses affiliate links for book sources, which means that Needle ‘n Thread receives a small commission when you purchase through those links, without any extra cost to you.
 Every little bit helps, so thanks for using my links when you purchase books online!